TwiN/.github/.github/CONTRIBUTING.md

 ## Getting started
-While following the exact process is not mandatory nor enforced, it is recommended to try following it as it may help avoid wasted efforts.
+While following the exact process is neither mandatory nor enforced, it is recommended to try following it as it may help avoid wasted efforts.

 ### Creating an issue